jimmyhcao/Microsoft-Azure-Projects/Day3.md

 I'll tap into Microsoft Defender for Cloud to analyze and address a specific security recommendation.
 This is a crucial part of maintaining a secure web application.

-### Part 5: Answering Review Questions

-I've prepared a document with review questions that I'll answer.
-This document will be one of my deliverables at the end of the project.

-### Part 6: Concluding and Submitting My Project

-As I wrap up this project, I'll ensure that I've completed all required tasks, including submitting the review questions with screenshots.
-I'll also manage any paid features to avoid unnecessary costs.

 Thank you for joining me on this journey through Day 3 of my Azure Security Activity.
 Feel free to explore my progress and learnings documented in this repository.